Agenda

 Is Circular Packaging for every company?

-- In Temperature controlled shipments, is circular packaging Vs Standard packaging.
+- In temperature controlled shipments, is circular packaging Vs standard packaging.

 - Role of reverse logistics